encode/django-rest-framework/docs/api-guide/relations.md

     tag_serializer.is_valid()
     tag_serializer.save()

-If you feel that this default behavior doesn't suit your needs, you can subclass `GenericRelatedField` and override its `determine_serializer_for_data` method to implement your own way of decision-making.
+If you feel that this default behavior doesn't suit your needs, you can subclass `GenericRelatedField` and override its `determine_deserializer_for_data` or `determine_serializer_for_data` respectively to implement your own way of decision-making.

 A few things you should note:

 * Although `GenericForeignKey` fields can be set to any model object, the `GenericRelatedField` only handles models explicitly defined in its configuration dictionary.
 * Reverse generic keys, expressed using the `GenericRelation` field, can be serialized using the regular relational field types, since the type of the target in the relationship is always known.
-* You can mix `ModelSerializer` and `HyperlinkedRelatedField` in one `GenericRelatedField` configuration dictionary for deserialization purposes.
-It is considered bad practice though.
+* Please take into account that the order in which you register serializers matters as far as write operations are concerned.
-* If you mix `ModelSerializer` and `HyperlinkedRelatedField` in one `GenericRelatedField` configuration dictionary, the serialization process (PUT/POST) will raise a `ConfigurationError`.
+* Unless you provide custom serializer determination, only `HyperlinkedRelatedFields` provide write access to generic model relations.

 For more information see [the Django documentation on generic relations][generic-relations].